 Whilst you will see in this article there are advantages to taking out a portfolio mortgage, you don’t necessarily have to take one out.
 However, Portfolio mortgages were introduced with the intention to give landlords greater clarity on managing their buy-to-let finances.

 In this article, we aim to cover some of the most common questions and give you a better understanding of portfolio landlord products.

-This type of mortgage works by placing all of your property mortgages under an umbrella mortgage lender, whether you have 4 or 15 rental properties with mortgages.
+Put simply, this type of mortgage works by placing all of your property mortgages under an umbrella mortgage lender.

 By having one umbrella lender and treating it as one account you’ll have one monthly payment.
 This can benefit you because it will:

 - Make it more tax efficient.

 There are a variety of portfolio mortgage lenders, including some high street lenders.
 However, they all have their own criteria that must be met.

 You will need to provide the same information as a normal buy-to-let mortgage application so that lenders can carry out stress tests.
 However, you will be required to provide further documentation such as: